avigad/mathematics_in_lean_source/source/basics.rst

 in the goal.
 If ``a``, ``b``, and ``c`` are real numbers, ``mul_assoc a b c``  is the identity ``a * b * c = a * (b * c)`` and ``mul_comm a b`` is the identity ``a * b = b * a``.
+Of course Lean provides automation that almost always takes care of invoking such lemmas, but here we will explicitly use them for learning purposes.
 In Lean, multiplication associates to the left, so the left-hand side of ``mul_assoc`` could also be written ``(a * b) * c``.
 However, it is generally good style to be mindful of Lean's